EmmanuelKiongo/ecommerce/README.md

 - Add new products
 - Retrieve a list of all products
 - Retrieve a single product by ID
-- Update an existing product
-- Delete a product

 ## Technologies Used